by Bruce Wells | Mar 14, 2023 | Petroleum Companies

-Updated research and articles about old oil stocks and petroleum company histories.
+Updated research and articles about the histories of old oil company stock and petroleum company histories.

-Please support this research!
-The American Oil & Gas Historical Society’s original research and accompanying forum maintenance depend on your individual financial support.
-AOGHS is not affiliated with any petroleum company, advocacy groups, or industry lobbying organizations.
+The American Oil & Gas Historical Society’s research and accompanying forum depend upon your individual financial support.
+The historical society is an independent, energy education organization — unaffiliated with upstream or downstream petroleum companies, state or federal government, or industry advocacy groups.

-A petroleum stock certificate’s vignette often is an important part of its value for scripophily – the buying and selling of certificates as collectibles after they have no redeemable value as a security.
+A petroleum company’s old oil stock certificate vignette sometimes has value for collectors of scripophily – the buying and selling of certificates after they have no redeemable value as a security.

-Although often controversial, the history of U.S. petroleum exploration, production, and transportation should be preserved.
-From kerosene for lamps, gasoline for cars, and plastic polymers for everyday products, the industry’s social, economic and technological history offers a context for understanding modern energy debates.
+From 19th-century kerosene for lamps, 20th-century gasoline for cars, and modern plastic polymers for everyday products, the petroleum industry’s huge social, economic and technological heritage should be preserved.

 Collectors have found a surprising number of examples where quickly formed exploration companies picked the exact same oilfield scene for stock certificates.